adrianduke/blog/content/blog/create-private-ethereum-chain.md

 }
 ```

-Now re-run the geth command using the newly updated genesis json file and the same datadir, when check your account balance you will find you now have 10 ether:
+Now re-run the geth command using the newly updated genesis json file and the same datadir, when you check your account balance you will find you now have 10 ether:

 ```
 $ geth --genesis <updated genesis json file path> --datadir /.../dapps/test-genesis/.ethereum --networkid 123 --nodiscover --maxpeers 0 console